DavidAriOstenfeldt/project_website/content/text-analysis.md

 His sentiment is comparatively low, and his songs were often associated with turmoil, heartbreak and fragmented feelings.

+We invite you to go through the tabs and see if you can recognise some of the artists and their similar artists or most defining words.

 >Note: Artist clouds may not indicate the average word usage by an artist.
 The word clouds are most likely _skewed_ towards what is mainstream, as it is far from all songs by an artist which reach the top 100.